Privacy Breach Guidelines for Trustees

-- Safeguards, policies and procedures in place at the time of the breach.
-Were they followed?
-Were they effective?
+- safeguards, policies, and procedures in place at the time of the breach (were they followed and were they effective?);

-The key questions for a privacy breach investigation found in this document capture most issues the IPC routinely considers during our investigation.
+The key questions for a privacy breach investigation are found in the Questionnaire.
+It captures most issues the IPC routinely considers during our investigation.
 However, every investigation is unique.
 It is not unusual for an Analyst to ask further questions of a trustee during the process.

 It is important to also provide the IPC with relevant documentation such as policies and procedures, training materials, copies of the personal health information in question, etc.

 Once finished, the Analyst will present a draft report to the trustee which includes analysis of the file, findings and recommendations.